 Bioethics (BE)

 An overview of the Hippocratic/Judeo-Christian tradition in medical ethics against the background of biblical-theological discussion of human nature, medicine, and healing, and as a context for the rise of the new bioethics.
 Prerequisite: PH 180 or consent of instructor.
-This course is taught with BE 5000 at Trinity Evangelical Divinity School.
+This course is taught with BE 5010 at Trinity Evangelical Divinity School.
 Offered fall semester.
-May substitute Bioethics Institute (offered in the summer as BE 475X).
-Cross-listed with PH 474X.
-Delivery mode: Deerfield traditional undergraduate.
+Delivery mode: synchronous.

-Selected courses taught either at Trinity College or in conjunction with courses in Trinity Evangelical Divinity School.
+This course is taught in conjunction with BE 7100 at Trinity Evangelical Divinity School.
 May be repeated for credit with a different topic.
-Offered fall or spring semester.
-Cross-listed with PH 475X.
-Delivery mode: Deerfield traditional undergraduate.
+Delivery mode: synchronous.

-BE 5000 Introduction to Bioethics: Matters of Life and Dignity - 3 Hours
+BE 5010 Introduction to Bioethics: Foundations and Methods - 2-3 Hours

-This course introduces the student to pivotal Christian doctrines as a framework within which to evaluate the working ethical assumptions of contemporary culture.
-In addition to investigating several models for Christian engagement with culture, the course encourages the positive formation of a Christian worldview as a foundation for wise interaction with contemporary thought in bioethics.
-Offered online, and face to face at the Deerfield and Florida campuses.
+This course introduces central Christian beliefs and worldview as a framework within which to evaluate the working ethical assumptions of contemporary culture.
+In addition to investigating several models for Christian engagement with culture, the course encourages the positive formation of a Christian worldview as a foundation for wise engagement with contemporary thought in bioethics.

 This course is a survey of the field of bioethics, introducing competing ways of addressing bioethical issues from historical, philosophical, and theological perspectives.
-An international team of top Christian bioethicists will address particular areas of expertise.
 Offered face to face at the Deerfield campus.

 BE 5200 Research Ethics - 2 Hours